 Many elderly Californians are looked after by caregivers during their golden years.
-Caregivers frequently play a critical role in the lives of senior citizens, and many develop close personal friendships with the people that they care for.
+Our Costa Mesa elder abuse lawyer explains how caregivers frequently play a critical role in the lives of senior citizens, and many develop close personal friendships with the people that they care for.
 Based on these friendships, many seniors choose to include caretakers in their will in order to leave them a token of their appreciation.
 While seniors who are mentally competent should clearly be allowed to gift their assets to whomever they choose, gifts given by the elderly to caregivers are often considered to be suspect as some caregivers are in a unique position to exercise undue influence.

 In order to protect seniors from undue influence by their caregivers, California enacted the Care Custodian Statute under California Probate Code section 21350.
 This statute is designed to prevent financial elder abuse by making testamentary gifts to care custodians presumptively invalid.
 In other words, if someone in California bequeaths assets in their will to their caregiver the gift is generally presumed to be invalid.
 This article provides a brief overview of California’s Care Custodian Statute by outlining the definitions provided in the statute, and by examining how a presumption of invalidity can be overcome.